Isuzu Trek Owners Infoletter #9

 The Isuzu Trek front and rear brakes have inspection ports that provide an easy way to determine pad and shoe condition.
 It’s not necessary to remove wheels or drums for the inspection.
 The rear brakes are designed to be self adjusting, however it’s common for this function to falter.
 As the rear brakes go out of adjustment the braking effort is shifted to the front and the pedal gets increasingly soft.
 We just had ours manually adjusted and have a much firmer pedal.

 On Line Fuel Pricing

 How nice it would be to be able to plan your route with some input on fuel prices.
-The following are some of the sites we have used.

 Thanks for the informative newsletter!
 Russ & Carol Smith

 Joan & Ed James (loobyj (at) webtv) wrote: You may remember that we were having repairs done on our Electric-Magic bed at Carriers in Eugene last April, as you were.
 Now our Quasar micro/convection oven is malfunctioning.
 So far we haven’t found anyone that can fix it so we’re looking for a replacement.
 Ours is a 1993 Trek & so far we have had no luck finding a unit small enough for the space provided.
 Safari doesn’t use those small Quasars anymore.

 Is it possible that someone on your Trek e-mailing list may have had a similar problem and could give us some clues OR is there a place where one could pick up a used one perhaps from a wrecked unit someplace?
 Thanks for your help.

 Per Robert Willis willis1 (at) adelphia.net, to take the covers off the armrests for cleaning, first detach the armrest from the chair in order to remove the cover.
 Push in on the armrest very hard and rotate it down.
 It should go down past the normal position then pull out.